Paper on Texas border ceases publication after virus cutback

 The Del Rio News-Herald published its final edition on Wednesday and will also end online operations.
 The newspaper is based in Del Rio, a city on the border with Mexico about 145 miles (230 kilometers) west of San Antonio.

-The newspaper had been publishing five editions a week before dropping down to two editions week in April because of the coronavirus pandemic.
+The newspaper had been publishing five editions a week before dropping down to two editions a week in April because of the coronavirus pandemic.
+At its finish, it had a circulation of 10,400.

 Local newspapers throughout the United States have seen advertising revenue drop sharply this year because of the coronavirus pandemic, even as the demand for local news grows.